happypeter/githome/wiki.md

   - the floor is above the room floor, not safe when floor is wet
   - I don't think I need a door for the toliet
   - I want to share a exhaust fan with shower
+    - MasterLi: hide the fan behind plasterboard(Chinese drywell, 石膏板), drill a hole on the wall, share the hole with drainline venting
   - so some simple half-transparent 1.5m glass screen will do
   - I will build everything(shower/toliet) right on the floor and use black frame glass as seperators